 Today, as a board certified cardiothoracic surgeon and an active member of the American College of Surgeons and the Society of Thoracic Surgeons, Dr. Gang credits his time at Northwestern as the place he learned to love heart valve surgery, to perfect his surgical technique and to develop a drive to never get complacent, to always want to learn more.

-Bringing cutting-edge techniques to a new region
+Bringing leading-edge techniques to a new region

 Northwestern Medicine continues to expand its work in the transcatheter realm.
-In addition to being Illinois’ highest volume TAVR program, the program now offers transcatheter heart valve treatment options not only for the aortic valve but also for the mitral and tricuspid valves.
+In addition to being Illinois’ highest volume TAVR program4, the program now offers transcatheter heart valve treatment options not only for the aortic valve but also for the mitral and tricuspid valves.

-Dr. Gang says he was an early adopter of concomitant atrial fibrillation treatment—the practice of treating this abnormal heart rhythm at the same time a patient is undergoing an open-heart surgery for another issue, like heart valve disease.
+Dr. Gang was an early adopter of concomitant atrial fibrillation treatment—the practice of treating this abnormal heart rhythm at the same time a patient is undergoing an open-heart surgery for another issue, like heart valve disease.
 “If a heart rhythm disorder like atrial fibrillation is present at the time the patient needs open-heart surgery, then whenever possible, the patient should receive treatment for both issues during the same surgical setting.”

-Current guidelines from the American Heart Association and The Society of Thoracic Surgeons mandate this approach, but Dr. Gang says when he started his work in Arizona, he was shocked at the number of doctors who weren’t following that approach.
 “Living with heart rhythm disorder can be extremely uncomfortable—and everybody deserves sinus rhythm,” he says.
 “We have the chance to give people enormous relief, so why wouldn’t we offer integrated, concomitant approaches like the Maze Procedure when needed, with every open-heart surgery we perform?”

-Page last updated: January 22, 2019
+Page last updated: July 21, 2021